 Whether fishing a trout stream or hiking the uplands with a favorite hunting dog, we all have witnessed wildlife spectacles—like river otters tussling, swallows wheeling, or tree frogs chorusing.
 I never want those special moments to become only memories, but otters, swallows, and frogs join a third of all species in North America in serious trouble.

 That’s why I’m urging you to join me in championing the bipartisan Recovering America’s Wildlife Act – right now.
-With your support, we anticipate a vote in Congress this summer.
+Because of the support of hunters and anglers across the country, this bill was successfully passed in the U.S. House of Representatives.
+Now, we need you to help it pass in the Senatein September .
 Every vote in favor is critical to pass the bill.

 This bill dedicates $1.3 billion annually to state fish and wildlife agencies and $97 million to tribal nations for proactive and voluntary conservation aimed at preventing species from becoming endangered as well as those already imperiled.
 Restoring habitats for at-risk wildlife like monarch butterflies will benefit quail and other game species.
 Funding from this Act also will directly assist struggling fish and game species, from black ducks to native trout as identified by the State Wildlife Action Plans.